When Cryptocurrency is Not Taxed

 - Trading one Cryptocurrency for another

-A general rule of thumb is, if you hold your earning for a year or more, they are subject to a lower tax rate, depending on your current bracket (Capital Gains).
+A general rule of thumb is, if you hold your assets for a year or more, they are subject to a lower tax rate, depending on your current bracket (Capital Gains).

 Losses can be claimed to a certain limit, depending on filing status.